dotnet/docs-maui/docs/xaml/xamlc.md

 In this example, XAML compilation is disabled within the assembly, with XAML errors being reported at runtime rather than compile-time.

-XAML compilation can also be disabled at the class level:
+XAML compilation can also be disabled at the type level:

 ```csharp
 [XamlCompilation (XamlCompilationOptions.Skip)]